-Codes labeled with an asterisk () are not on the State of Louisiana Medicaid Fee Schedule and therefore are not covered by the State of Louisiana Medicaid Program.
+Codes labeled with an asterisk (\) are not on the State of New Jersey Medicaid Fee Schedule and therefore may not be covered by the State of New Jersey Medicaid Program.

 Description of Services

 Joint stiffness or contracture may be caused by immobilization following surgery, disease, or trauma.
 Joint contracture is associated with reduced range of motion (ROM) due to structural changes in non-bony tissues, including muscles, tendons, ligaments, and skin.